piotrmurach/equatable/README.md

 [coverage]: https://coveralls.io/github/piotrmurach/equatable
 [inchpages]: http://inch-ci.org/github/piotrmurach/equatable

-Allows ruby objects to implement equality comparison and inspection methods.
+> Provide equality comparison methods for objects based on their attributes.

-By including this module, a class indicates that its instances have explicit general contracts for `hash`, `==` and `eql?` methods.
-Specifically `eql?` contract requires that it implements an equivalence relation.
-By default each instance of the class is equal only to itself.
-This is a right behaviour when you have distinct objects.
-However, it is the responsibility of any class to clearly define their equality.
-Failure to do so may prevent instances to behave as expected when for instance `Array#uniq` is invoked or when they are used as `Hash` keys.
+By including this module, a class indicates that its instances have explicit general contracts for `==`, `eql?` and `hash` methods.
+Specifically the `eql?` contract requires that it implements an equivalence relation.
+By default, each instance of a class is equal only to itself.
+This is the right behaviour when you have distinct objects.
+However, it is the responsibility of any class to clearly define its equality.
+Failure to do so may prevent instances from behaving as expected when tested for uniqueness in Array#uniq or when used as Hash keys.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'equatable'
+    gem "equatable"

 And then execute: